Daniel-Mietchen/events/PIDapalooza-2021.md

 ## How does your session tie in with the overall theme of PIDs and the open research infrastructure? *

 Words and phrases convey meaning and as such are key components of human communication or research about it.
-Wikidata is an open knowledge graph collaboratively curated by a global multilingual community as well as automated tools.
-It is organized around persistent and machine-actionable identifiers for millions of concepts that are organized in a nearly language-independent manner and linked to the words and phrases expressing the corresponding meanings in potentially any human language.
+Wikidata is an open knowledge graph built around persistent and machine-actionable identifiers for millions of concepts that are organized in a nearly language-independent manner and linked to the words and phrases expressing the corresponding meanings in potentially any human language.
+It is collaboratively curated by a global multilingual community of over 20 thousand monthly contributors as well as a range of automated tools.

 ## Which theme inspired your session? *